 Consider a network of agents that all want to guess the correct value of some ground truth state.
 In a sequential order, each agent makes its decision using a single private signal which has a constant probability of error, as well as observations of actions from its network neighbors earlier in the order.
-We are interested in enabling network-wide asymptotic truth learning - that in a network of n agents, almost all agents make a correct prediction with probability approaching 1 as n goes to infinity.
+We are interested in enabling network-wide asymptotic truth learning (ATL) - that in a network of n agents, almost all agents make a correct prediction with probability approaching 1 as n goes to infinity.
 This project concerns how random orderings and carefully crafted decision orders can be made for specific graph topologies to achieve this end.
 We are also interested in the adversarial robustness of particular graphs, namely how agents can still achieve asymptotic truth learning in the presence of adversarial agents that sway the network's beliefs away from the ground truth.

 Prior to the program starting, I did some background reading on asymptotic truth learning in social networks.
 Most notably, the work by Lu et al. from a previous iteration of this REU noted that ATL can be achieved so long as there exists an agent adjacent to \omega(1) independent neighbors (or technically any agent obtaining a high quality signal) that can then propogate the signal to the rest of the network.
 Bahar et al. analyzes a uniformly random decision ordering, under which a "celebrity graph" (bipartite graph with vastly uneven groups) can obtain ATL.
 In essence, the celebrities act as opinion leaders which will both obtain a high quality signal and propogate it to the rest of the network.
 Arieli et al. extended this by noting any graph in which each vertex has nearly-independent neighbors, known as the local learning requirement, can achieve ATl under a uniformly random decision ordering.
 I also briefly read up on the repeated learning settings, notably Mossel et al.